Find out if the state where you were born has an adoption registry

 (click here for general information on state adoption laws in the U.S.)

-- Join a support group in the area where you were born.
+Join a support group in your area and in the area you were born in.

 Find a computer and look for adoption resources on the internet.